OrensteinLab/GreedyMini/README.md

 ### Running Paper Tests

 We ran our test on the first 1M nucleotides of chromosome X from [Genome assembly T2T-CHM13v2.0](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009914755.1/).
-To do that we used the script inside `various scripts/preprocessing chr x`.
+To do that we used the python notebook `shorten_fasta.ipynb` which is located in `various scripts/preprocessing chr x/`.
 We then put the resulting `.fasta` file in the same directory as the `GreedyMini` executable.

 Execute the following command to run all the tests from the paper: